ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 - **IoT Devices**: Detecting anomalous behavior in sensor data without labeled examples.
 - **Educational Technology**: Grouping students based on learning styles for personalized instruction.

+## Discussion Exercise 🤖📊

+### 1. Application Exploration 🔍
+Select one of these domains:
+- Healthcare
+- E-commerce
+- Manufacturing
+- Social Media
+- Financial Services

+Describe:
+- A specific unsupervised learning technique you would apply
+- Potential insights this technique might reveal
+- Potential challenges in implementation

+### 2. Technique Comparison 📊
+Compare two unsupervised learning techniques mentioned in the document:
+- Choose K-Means, PCA, t-SNE, or DBSCAN
+- Explain their core differences
+- Discuss scenarios where one would be more effective than the other

+### 3. Data Challenges 🧩
+Discuss the challenges of working with unlabeled data:
+- What makes unlabeled data difficult to process?
+- How do unsupervised learning techniques help overcome these challenges?
+- Provide a concrete example from industry or research

+### 4. Ethical Implications 🤔
+Explore the ethical considerations of unsupervised learning:
+- What privacy concerns might arise from discovering hidden patterns?
+- How can organizations balance insight generation with individual privacy?
+- Describe a scenario where unsupervised learning could potentially be misused

 ## II.
 Clustering Techniques